pradz13/pradz13/README.md

 - 👋 Hi, I’m Pradipta Nag, Software Engineer by profession with more than 13 years of industry experience
-- 👀 I’m interested in Open Source Technologies involving the Java Tech Stack
+- 👀 I’m working on Open Source Technologies involving the Java Tech Stack
 - 🌱 I’m currently learning Full Stack Development
 - 💞️ I’m looking to collaborate on interesting projects that can add value to my career
 - 📫 I can be reched on my email id pradipta.nag2@gmail.com